virgs/navigators-gamble/README.md

 Pure Monte Carlo Game Search results in strong play in several games with random elements, as described below in the [outcome section](#outcome).
 It converges to optimal play (as k tends to infinity) in board filling games with random turn order.

+###### Core

+The PureMonteCarloTreeSearch class appears to be logically structured and implements a Monte Carlo Tree Search (MCTS) algorithm with random simulations.
+However, there are a few areas that could be improved or clarified to ensure correctness and robustness.
+Below is an analysis of the class:

+Strengths
+Monte Carlo Simulation Logic:

+The simulateRandomGame method simulates random games to evaluate moves, which is a core part of MCTS.
+It uses a loop to simulate moves until the board is full, updating scores and player hands appropriately.
+Move Selection:

+The makeMove method evaluates possible moves and selects the best one based on the win rate (score / games).
+Dynamic Player Turn Handling:

+The simulateRandomGame method dynamically updates the turn and alternates between players.
+Utility Methods:

+Methods like updateCardsAfterMove, calculateScore, and computeNotPlayedCards are well-encapsulated and reusable.

 #### React

 It's kinda embarrassing, but I confess I need to strengthen my React skills.
 It's been at least 5 years since the last time I professionally worked with it, and the front-end personal projects I've been working on in this meantime were developed based on Vue.